mathiasverraes/15yearsddd/manuscript/Scott-Millett/essay.md

  > “If you do not deal directly with the core problem, don’t expect significant improvement.” —Eli Goldratt

-To know where to focus effort you need to understand what makes the application worth designing in the first place.
-You need to understand the business strategy and why the existence of the software you are creating will enable it.
-It is worth asking why the custom software is being written rather than opting for a commercial off‐the‐shelf product.
+To know where to focus effort you first need to understand the motivation for solving a problem.
+You need to have a solid understanding of the business big picture so that you are able to understand a problem in context.
+What problems, constraints, opportunities exist that have led up to this point and proved that this problem deserves a solution.

+Why you ask?
+The reason is to ensure you truly understand what you are being tasked with to solve.
+As without this fundamental information is it impossible to be certain that you will be able to produce a solution with significant and beneficial outcomes.
+I will let you in on a secret - your business counterparts don’t have all the answers.
+They are experts in their respective domains, as you are in your technical domain.
+But they are not system or process design experts.
+They are hypothesising on what they should do.
+Therefore instead of taking things at face value, collaborate and empathise so you can see the thought processes of your business counterparts and understand how they arrived at their conclusions.
+This activity often leads to a technical team being able to add real value by looking at simpler alternative solutions or problems further up the supply/process chain that may have been missed.

+It is always worth asking why rather than just accepting that someone else has done this further up the chain.
 How will building an application make a difference to the business?
-How does it t within the strategy of the company?
-Why is it being built in‐house rather than being outsourced?
+How does it fit within the strategy of the company?
+Why are we looking at technical solution?
 Does part of the software give the business a competitive edge?

- * Understand the business big picture (problems, constraints, opportunities)
- * Distil large problem into sub domains
- * Core domain, the goal, or impediment is revealed to give focus and alignment
- * Look for interesting problems - sometimes we don't know the exact details of the problem or how to solve it.
-We must work with non technical people to look for opportunity.
- * For example - problem is we are 10% down on budget.
-Explore how to solve.
+Of course I am not expecting you to be a proxy CEO and change the direction of a company.
+But you ought to at least question and understand people's motivation for problem solving at a deeper level.

  ### Applying the Theory of Constraints to reveal impediments to business value throughput